Home | Volume 48 | Article number 162

 Patient perspective: “I expect to be cured.
 I continue with treatment and clinical follow-up”.

-Informed consent: the patient gave written consent for their personal or clinical details along with any identifying images to be published.
+Informed consent: the patient gave written consent for his personal or clinical details along with any identifying images to be published.

 Discussion Up Down